digitalocean/clusterlint/checks.md

 ### How to Fix

-There are a few options:
+Use one of the following options:
-1. Use the `Ignore` `failurePolicy`.
+* Use the `Ignore failurePolicy`.
-2. Use an apiserver extension as your webhook service.
+* Use an apiserver extension as your webhook service.
-3. Explicitly exclude the kube-system namespace.
+* Explicitly exclude the `kube-system` namespace.
-4. Explicitly exclude the webhook service's namespace.
+* Explicitly exclude the webhook service's namespace.
-5. Explicitly include the resource api group and version in the rules.
+* Explicitly include the resource api group and version in the rules.
 If you have configured webhooks for CRDs, we recommend that you explicitly specify the rules instead of generally applying them to all resources.

 ```yaml
 # Recommended: Exclude objects in the `webhook` namespace by explicitly specifying a namespaceSelector.